-The Company is organized on two geographic areas in U.S.A. and Canada respectively.
-The U.S.A. and Canada operations are our operating segments and reportable segments, and each of those segments are led by CEO.
-Performance is assessed and resources are allocated by our CEO, whom we have determined to be our Chief Operating Decision Maker (CODM).
-Management evaluates the segments based primarily upon revenue and assets.
-The tables below present segment sales and assets for the quarters ended February 29, 2016 and February 28, 2015.
+The Company is organized in two geographic areas in the U.S.A. and Canada respectively.
+The U.S.A. and Canada operations are our operating and reportable segments.
+Performance is assessed and resources are allocated by the Company.
+Management evaluates these segments based primarily upon revenue and assets.
+The tables below present segment sales and assets for the six months ended May 31, 2016 and May 31, 2015.